 I have been there before – death, divorce, career loss.
 Loss, whether due to the death of a loved one or loss of a relationship, is hard work and demands a lot of yourself.
 Investment in yourself in a safe, supportive environment can help you get through this.

-Our therapy will provide you with reassurance and the clarity for the road ahead.
+Our therapy will provide you with the reassurance and clarity you need for the road ahead.

 There are several approaches to grief, and I use an integrative approach that is suited for the individual at the time of need.

-Some of the tools used to help you find the peace, calm, and joy that have been missing in your life:
+Some of the tools used to help you find the peace, calm, and joy that has been missing in your life:

 There are many more modes of therapy that we can use.

 How long does grief therapy last?

 I use integrative, solution-focused, and strength-based approaches.
 This means that I use an appropriate approach for your particular situation.
-This has proven to be beneficial with clients who are motivated to recover from grief and loss, to include loss of loved ones (and yes, pets), relationship, or health.
+This has proven to be beneficial with clients who are motivated to recover from grief and loss, including loss of loved ones (and yes, pets), relationship, or health.

 The length of time in therapy depends on where you are now, what you want to accomplish, and how open you are to express yourself in a nonjudgmental space.